 During immunomodulatory agents (e.g. checkpoint inhibitors) therapy, imaging findings suggestive of progressive d...

-Lymphomatoid granulomatosis (LG), also known as angiocentric lymphoma or angiocentric immunoproliferative lesion, is a rare type of non-Hodgkin's lymphoma.
+Lymphomatoid granulomatosis, also known as angiocentric lymphoma or angiocentric immunoproliferative lesion, is a rare type of non-Hodgkin's lymphoma associated with Epstein-Barr virus infection.

-There is a recognised association with antecedent infection with the Epstein Barr virus (EBV).
+There is a recognized association with antecedent infection with the Epstein Barr virus...

 Lymphomatoid granulomatosis of the central nervous system is uncommon, but represents the second most common site of involvement in patients with systemic lymphomatoid granulomatosis, after the lungs, which are most commonly involved.
 It is considered one of the immunodeficiency-associated CNS l...